 New Balance leaves a lot to be desired

 It is unfortunate that New Balance really doesn’t offer too much in the way of weightlifting shoes.
 They make some excellent cross trainers that fit the bill really well for CrossFit, and not much else.
-Even then, if you know that you want to focus on that then Reebok makes some great shoes.
+Even then, if you know that you want to focus on that then you’re set.

-Maybe that’s just my personal preference speaking, so decide based on your needs!
+Maybe that’s just my personal preference speaking though, so decide based on your needs!

-It is worth mentioning that if you want to get into running highly recommend get a dedicated shoe for it.
+It is worth mentioning that if you want to get into running, I highly recommend getting a dedicated shoe for it.
 Not that you can’t do it in these, but speaking from personal experience I’ve had trouble with running in minimal style shoes in the past.
+The importance of proper foot support and strengthening the muscles in your feet is real.

 If they ever end up releasing a shoe purely for weightlifting I will update this page to include it!